anttijuu/entitymanipulator/README.md

 ## Who made this

-(c) Antti Juustila, Study Program of Information Processing Science, University of Oulu, Finland
+Originally developed by Toni Räisäinen, modified by Antti Juustila Study Program of Information Processing Science, University of Oulu, Finland
-email: firstname.lastname at oulu dot fi